- Administrative Law

 - International Trade and Regulation

-Richard Parker teaches and writes in the fields of administrative law and domestic and international environmental law at UConn School of Law.
+Richard Parker teaches and writes in the fields of administrative law and domestic and international environmental law.
 His scholarship focuses on strengthening domestic and trans-national governance in a variety of policy contexts ranging from energy, climate and ocean management to domestic health, safety and environmental regulation.

 Prior to joining the faculty in 1995, Professor Parker served as assistant general counsel in the Office of the United States Trade Representative where he advised on the negotiation of the U.S.-Canada Free Trade Agreement (the predecessor to NAFTA), and represented the United States in trade disputes involving Canada, Israel, Europe, and Japan.
 He also has served as special counsel to the deputy administrator of the U.S. Environmental Protection Agency, where his responsibilities included assisting the deputy administrator in overseeing the agency’s international programs and coordinating the agency’s regulatory policy and trade and environment policy.